Rebilly/rebilly-js-sdk/README.md

 ## Usage
 Rebilly offers several APIs, each with a specific purpose.
 In order to perform operations on an API you must instantiate the corresponding API client, as detailed below.
 Performing API operations is identical across all API clients.

+> **Promise-based**
+>
-Every resource method returns a chainable Promise.
+> Every resource method returns a chainable Promise.

 ### RebillyAPI
 This is the main API client.
 Often you will only need this client.
 It includes resources for the main [Rebilly API](https://api-reference.rebilly.com/) and the [Rebilly User API](https://user-api-docs.rebilly.com/).

-#### Usage with API key
+#### Usage with Node
-Import the `RebillyAPI` method and initialize it with your API key (and optionally organizationId) The full list of configuration options can be found [here](#configuration-options)
+Import the `RebillyAPI` method and initialize it with your secret API key (and optionally organizationId) The full list of configuration options can be found [here](#configuration-options)

 ES7 example: